Get

 Image Credit: xixicatphotos, Shutterstock

 Some people might think of cats as being solitary animals that don’t like the company of others.
-But, under the right circumstances, they can be incredibly social.
-They will usually get along well with other cats and can get along with dogs with proper social introductions.
+But, under the right circumstances, they can be social and form affiliative relationships, particularly when resources are adequate and introductions are gradual.
+They will get along well with other cats when social compatibility and proper introductions are present, and can get along with dogs with proper social introductions.

-Although there are exceptions, cats should not usually be kept with smaller animals because they will predate animals like mice, and hamsters, and may even attempt to take on birds.
+Although there are exceptions, cats should not usually be kept with smaller animals because they will prey on animals like mice and hamsters, and may even attempt to take on birds.
 The cat breeds most likely to get along with other animals and settle into a multi-pet household are:

 • Manx – The distinguishable feature of the Manx cat is the lack of a tail.
 This is a very intelligent breed that can learn to open doors, and the breed’s love of water means yours may even learn to turn on the faucet or find some other way to indulge in its favorite pastime of paddling and splashing around.

 • Ragdoll – The Ragdoll is a beautiful cat that gets its name from the fact that it will collapse into its human’s lap or arms and go completely limp, like a Ragdoll, when it wants love.
 And its affection won’t usually stop at the humans in the house.
 You can expect a Ragdoll to get along with other felines and with friendly dogs.
-In fact, this is one breed that might be able to be introduced to smaller animals.
+However, even in this breed, interactions with smaller animals are not considered safe due to normal predatory behavior.

 Birds